k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: elemental damage from the Hand of Vecna and other sources was suppressing almost all damage if target resisted
 - Fix: You feel feel completely chilled
+- Fix: players were keeping intrinsics gained from subsequent polyform